Adron/adron.github.io/_working/contents/articles/algorithms-101-roads-and-town-center/index.md

 30
 ```

-So... what's your take on this one.
-If you build a solution, I'll blog it and post in my solution post in a few days.
+So...what's your take on this one.
+If you build a solution, I'll add it to my blog post in a few days.
 Let me know and we'll sync up on it and talk about what an ideal solution might look like.
 Ping me [@Adron](https://twitter.com/Adron).

+Also, with any involvement in coding & hacks I'll send a [Thrashing Code](https://twitter.com/ThrashingCode/status/958799254901768192) sticker, kudos, and next beer is on me!

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Join the mailing list for summaries and upcoming events of coding awesome.
+More coming soon too!  <a href="https://t.co/vHiHu2WIke">https://t.co/vHiHu2WIke</a> <a href="https://t.co/Vmj63VHwz9">pic.twitter.com/Vmj63VHwz9</a></p>&mdash; Thrashing Code (@ThrashingCode) <a href="https://twitter.com/ThrashingCode/status/958799254901768192?ref_src=twsrc%5Etfw">January 31, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>